initial1ze/loggr/README.md

-# Loggr
+## Loggr

-This is a Spring Boot-based log ingestion server that supports high-throughput log processing via:
+**Loggr** is a high-performance log ingestion system built using Spring Boot, designed to handle **large volumes of structured logs** efficiently and reliably.
+It supports multiple input sources, intelligently buffers incoming data, and stores logs persistently in MongoDB using optimized batching.

+### Key Capabilities

+- **Scalable ingestion** via:
-- HTTP endpoint for pushing logs
+  - RESTful HTTP endpoint
-- Kafka consumer for receiving logs from a topic
+  - Apache Kafka consumer (ideal for asynchronous, high-throughput pipelines)

-- In-memory buffering with batch processing
-- MongoDB persistence
+- **In-memory buffering**:

-## Features

-- Accepts logs via REST API and Kafka
-- Buffers logs in memory to handle spikes
+  - Incoming logs are temporarily held in memory
+  - Helps absorb traffic spikes and avoid overwhelming the database

+- **Batch processing engine**:
+  - Groups logs into batches based on a configured `MAX_BATCH_SIZE`
-- Flushes logs to MongoDB when:
+  - Flushes logs to the database either when the batch is full or after a `MAX_WAIT_TIME_MS` interval
-  - Buffer reaches `MAX_BATCH_SIZE`
-  - OR `MAX_WAIT_TIME_MS` has passed since last flush

----
+  - Reduces writing overhead and increases throughput by performing fewer I/O operations

+- **MongoDB persistence**:
+  - Log entries are stored in a flexible schema within a MongoDB collection
+  - Queries are optimized with the appropriate indexing for efficient retrieval

+This architecture ensures that Loggr can **scale horizontally**, maintain **high throughput under load**, and support both **real-time** and **delayed** log ingestion patterns.

 ## Requirements